-How United Airlines Fixed Their Ongoing Urinal Clog Problem — and What Your Airport Can Learn From It
+How United Airlines Fixed Their Ongoing Urinal Clog Problem and What Your Airport Can Learn From It

-Why do urinals back up?
-The Answer is uric sale buildupUric salt buildup.
+Uric salt buildup.
 It forms deep inside the drain lines from constant use.
-Eventually it hardens into a crusty, cement-like blockage, what we call peeconcrete.
-And once it’s there, no amount of snaking or surface cleaning will fix it.
+Over time it hardens into a crusty, cement-like blockage—what crews call “peeconcrete.”
+Once it’s there, snaking or surface cleaning won’t fix it for long.

-United Airlines Had the Same Problem — And Found a Fix
+United Airlines Had the Same Problem and Found a Fix

 This isn’t a theory, it’s exactly what happened at one of United Airlines’ major terminals.

-One row of urinals in a heavily trafficked area would back up, drain slow, or go completely out of order over and over again.
+They were dealing with recurring urinal clogs.
+One row in a heavily trafficked area would drain slowly or go out of order again and again.
 Janitorial crews were doing their job, but the problem kept returning.

 The maintenance team was frustrated.
 Plumber costs were adding up.
-And most importantly, it was hurting the passenger experience.
+Most importantly, it was hurting the passenger experience.
+That’s when someone from their facilities team reached out to us.

 The Test: Try Javelin in Just One Terminal

-We simply asked them to test Javelin Urinal Treatment on the problem row.
+We didn’t need a full system overhaul.
+We asked them to test Javelin Urinal Treatment on the problem row.

 Here’s what happened: